-Verse 12 offers an 0explanation on this parable: “The Jewish leaders wanted to arrest him for using this illustration because they realized he was pointing at them — they were the wicked farmers in his story.
-But they were afraid to touch him because of the crowds.
-So they left him and went away” (New Living Translation).
+Verse 12 offers an explanation of this parable: “The religious leaders wanted to arrest Jesus because they realized he was telling the story against them—they were the wicked farmers.
+But they were afraid of the crowd, so they left him and went away” (New Living Translation).

 But didn’t they prove Jesus Christ right eventually when they conspired to crucify Him?
 They are not really my focus.
 My focus is on the wickedness of human beings.
 Some people today behave like these wicked vinedressers.
 You do them good and they repay you with evil.
 How could some people beat and kill the servants of someone who leased his property to them?
 As if that was not enough, they killed his heir so that the property could become theirs.
 Wickedness!

 Jeremiah lamented, “Should they repay evil for good?
-They have set a trap to kill me, though I pleaded for them and tried to protect them from your anger” (Jeremiah 18:20).
+They have dug a pit to kill me, though I pleaded for them and tried to protect them from your anger” (Jeremiah 18:20 NLT).
 It is sad that human beings don’t always repay good with good.
 Many people have been victims of this.

 If people have repaid evil for the good you did, never mind.
 Extract lessons from it but don’t retaliate.
 The God of justice will fight for you.
 You will laugh last.

 1 Peter 3:9 says, “Don’t repay evil for evil.
-Don’t retaliate when people say unkind things about you.
+Don’t retaliate with insults when people insult you.
 Instead, pay them back with a blessing.
-That is what God wants you to do, and he will bless you for it” (New Living Translation).
+That is what God has called you to do, and he will grant you his blessing” (New Living Translation).

 I don’t think I need to emphasize that we live in a wicked world!
 Nobody should be ignorant of that.
 Some people are naive.
 They think that because they don’t wish anyone evil, therefore, everybody is like that.
 But there are wicked people that your success alone makes mad!